blogdaren/PHPCreeper/README.md

 Besides, as far as I know, almost all of the PHP spider frameworks work as either single-process or synchronous mode, neither distributed nor separate deployment is supported, so crawler performance couldn't be maximized.
-Today `PHPCreeper` makes everything possible.
+Nowadays `PHPCreeper` makes everything possible.

 So `PHPCreeper` is mainly designed to：